1. Get a hit of Matcha Green Tea

 Cross training will offer you a little break from running.
 Trust me; your body will be thankful.
 It’s really important to mix it up, and change will shock your body into using different areas propelling your fat burn.
 You should try swimming, cycling, or going to the gym and using the cross trainer machine or step machine.
 In the long term this will improve your agility, skills and balance.

 Taking a break from running will add variability into your routine, reduce exercise boredom and produce a higher level of all round body conditioning.
 It will give your running muscles a break, working other muscles while they rest and generally will reduce the risk of future injuries.
+Find out more about the benefits of cross training for runners in this article.

 5. Sleep and recovery